Appointment setting is a powerful tool for software sales. Are you using it?

 Moves your project forward.
 Yes, modern B2B buyers don’t like to be pushed or hand-held through their buying process.
 But they also don’t like it when you leave them hanging or don’t interact with them until they happen to click the “Purchase” button.
 This is why you must always remain in their orbit, keeping their interest active, feeding them small bits of relevant content, showing that you know about your leads’ work and achievements.

 Keeps your conversion going.
-Naturally, not all appointments convert to sales, just like not all leads convert to appointments.
+Naturally, not all appointments convert to sales, just like not all corporate leads convert to appointments.
 However, the more leads you generate, the more appointments you end up with.
 The more appointments you end up with, the higher is your conversion.
 Appointment setting provides you with the most effective way of keeping your conversion rate dynamic.

 As you can see, appointment-setting is an umbrella term of processes that are overseen and executed by trained researchers and SDRs.
 In other words, it’s exactly what many B2B software development companies need or lack.
 These companies usually know who their product is for, they know what kind of pain points it covers.
 But this knowledge alone isn’t enough for finding new potential buyers.
 That means partnering with appointment-setting companies will enable you to leave the research, nurturing, and scheduling parts to professionals and work on improving your product or delivering new and exciting projects for your clientele.